throughbit/BTCServices/README.md

 In such a scenario even a compromised rpcuser:rpcpassword will hinder Eve from connecting to the local node and attempting to spend.

 It is not recommended to hodl crypto on a public node.
-Funds received at such nodes must immediately be sent out to a cold address.
-Receives to this node can be entirely avoided if the wallet-notify function and HD wallet implementation are re-written.
-This is the most secure crypto-bank set up and the interface will only serve you in transacting with the network in a trustless manner.
+Funds received at such nodes must immediately be sent out to a cold wallet.
+This wallet will include transaction building functions and broadcast signed transactions to the public node.
+Receives to the public node can be entirely avoided if the wallet-notify function and HD wallet implementation are re-written as part of the cold wallet.
+This woudl be the most secure crypto-bank set up and the node interface will only serve you in transacting with the network in a trustless manner.

 ## Security Notes:
 All sensitive variables are stored as environment variables.